Federico Marín

-Federico Marín (born 24 March 1998) is an Argentine professional footballer who plays as a midfielder for Atlanta, on loan from Huracán.
+Federico Marín (born 24 March 1998) is an Argentine professional footballer who plays as a midfielder for Colegiales.

 Career

 Marín was moved into the first-team squad of Argentine Primera División side Huracán for the 2018–19 season, with manager Gustavo Alfaro selecting him for his professional debut on 30 September 2018 during a win away to Belgrano; he had previously been an unused substitute on four occasions in league and cup.

 In December 2019 it was reported, that Marín and his teammate, Walter Pérez, alongside eight other young people had been accused of raping an 18-year-old girl jointly.